dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 ([discuss on Twitter](https://twitter.com/dsymetweets/status/1229392285965656064))

-At [the F# London meetup](https://www.meetup.com/FSharpLondon/events/268194013/) on Thursday [Nick Blair](https://twitter.com/NickBlair) from [TotallyMoney](https://www.totallymoney.com/) gave a fabulous talk on using the functional design pattern called "applicatives" for data processing and validation in the context of AWS butt programming ([content](https://github.com/blair55/fsharp-dynamo-db-slides)).
+At [the F# London meetup](https://www.meetup.com/FSharpLondon/events/268194013/) on Thursday [Nick Blair](https://twitter.com/NickBlair) from [TotallyMoney](https://www.totallymoney.com/) gave a fabulous talk on using the functional design pattern called "applicatives" for data processing and validation in the context of AWS cloud programming ([content](https://github.com/blair55/fsharp-dynamo-db-slides)).
 As part of a cooperative follow-up, I thought it would be cool if those of us in the London F# community use this as a practical sample to proof a new technique that will become available in [F# 5.0](https://gist.github.com/cartermp/6b91c3561c6a5efca4288dca37c15edc).
 The aim is to simplify this kind of code even further than before.